 - To allow each child to experience and participate in group living.

-Professional teachers and college students who love working with children comprise our staff.
+Our staff is comprised of high school graduates, college students, graduate students and teachers who LOVE working with children.
 During the off-season, we spend countless hours visiting universities and interviewing the best possible candidates to guide our camper’s summer experience.
-We have chosen staff from these and other leading institutions: Bates, Colby, Amherst, William, Holy Cross, University of Vermont, Wellesley, and Columbia
+We have chosen staff from these and other leading institutions: Bates, Colby, Amherst, William, Holy Cross, University of Vermont, Wellesley, and Columbia.

 First and foremost, our staff is chosen for their ability to teach certain skills, character and attitude, and their strong desire to work with children.
 Our staff requirements and training is based on best practices from the American Camping Association (ACA) Standards and Guidelines.
-All staff undergo thorough and intense training and work very hard to make TASP a great home for our campers.
+All staff undergo thorough and intense training and work very hard to make Tabor Summer Camp a great home away from home for our campers.

-TASP provides transportation to unaccompanied out-of-state and out-of-country campers arriving and departing from Boston’s Logan Airport, please visit http://taborsummer.org/tasp-transportation for more information.
+We offer transportation services to unaccompanied out-of-state and out-of-country campers arriving and departing from Boston’s Logan Airport, please visit http://taborsummer.org/tasp-transportation for more information.
 We do not provide daily transportation to/from the program.
+The fee for this service is $50 each way.
+If you will require airport transportation for your unaccompanied child, please select the appropriate transportation option on your camper’s application (“Airport Transportation FROM Logan” and/or “Airport Transportation TO Logan”).

 Every airline is different with regards to unaccompanied minors, so please contact the airline directly with questions or concerns on how they handle unaccompanied minors.
 All airlines usually charge an additional fee for this service.
 You will need to pay this fee to the airline directly, for both the arrival and departure flights.
 Unaccompanied minors are met at Logan Airport by a TASP staff member and parents will find out the name person and their contact information prior to your child’s departure.

-- This service is not available for children traveling with their parents.
+- This service is ONLY available for children traveling unaccompanied and arriving/departing from flights at Logan Airport.

-- We can ONLY provide transportation on designated start/end dates.
+- We can NOT provide transportation or accommodations before and/or after a campers designated start/end date.

 You can send a package to your child at the following address: